Lothar Popp: Nazi period

 In 1931–32, he moved to Danzig (now Gdansk), where he sold toys and self-manufactured cleaning powder.

 When in 1933 the situation became more and more critical, he went to Prag in the Czech Republic.
 When the Nazis marched in, he went by train via Linz and Switzerland to Paris.
 When France was occupied by the Nazis, he fled to Marseille.
 He was expatriated by the Nazis; however, his name does not appear in the expatriation lists.
 Instead an Ernst Ferdinand Popp is mentioned, who is probably one of his six sons.
 In 1941, he sailed to Martinique on board the Winnipeg.
 The Winnipeg had brought on two tours fighters for the Spanish republic to South America; a planned third tour could not take place because the Northern coast was blocked.
 Then Eleanor Roosevelt's organisation used the ship to help people escape from the Nazis.
 Popp managed to get on board one day before sailing, because he knew one of the sailors.
 Breitscheid and Everding were arrested, before they could get on board and later were handed over to the Nazis.
 The Winnipeg however did not make it to Martinique but was seized by a British ship and rerouted to Trinidad.
 "Once again the emigrants were placed behind barbed wire".
-After some time, those who possessed US visas were allowed to proceed.Fry: Surrender on demand.
+After some time, those who possessed US visas were allowed to proceed.
 Popp went to New York.
 In the New York passenger lists, 1820–1957 the following entry was made: Lothar Popp, 54 years, single, merchant, born in Furth, Germany, visa issued in Marseille, France, last permanent residence: France, Marseille arrives at 6 June 1941 on board the S.S.
 Evangeline from Trinidad.BWI. in New York (accessible via ancestry.de).
 He was received by Max Brauer, Herbert Weichmann and Rudolf Katz and could stay temporarily in a house rented by SPD emigrants.

 Popp became a US citizen and started the business "Lothar Popp Import and Export, Manufacturer of Educational Toys Microscopes and Musical Instruments, 446 East Str.
 84th Street New York".
 Additionally, he established together with Richard Kramer the small shop "ELK Company" at 240 East 86th Street in New York, where they manufactured and sold sweets, especially marzipan.

 He wrote articles for the Neue Volkszeitung (New Peoples Newspaper), which was published in the USA.